WordPress/developer-blog-content/readme.md

 - [About Page](https://developer.wordpress.org/news/about/)
 - [The Project Board](https://github.com/orgs/WordPress/projects/44/).

 For discussion, questions and meetings, please join the WordPress [#core-dev-blog](https://wordpress.slack.com/archives/C03RL47B3S8) channel.
 Editorial Group meetings are held every first Thursday of the month.
+Meeting notes are published on the [Make Core Blog with the tag #core-dev-blog](https://make.wordpress.org/core/tag/core-dev-blog/)

 ## Background